sign-in-canada/sign-in-canada.github.io/tests/README.md

 ## Testing Signin Canada Acceptance Platform (SICAP)
 To test Signin Canada Acceptance Platform (SICAP) application it is important to have or setup the [environment](../environment/README.md).
 Usually these envrionments are already available and provided but if in an unforseeable circumstances you have to create one, instructions are available [here](../environment/README.md).

+For graphical overview of internal processes and services of Gluu [please see.](gluuOverview.md)

 ### Test Suite

 ### Web based Manual Functional Test Flows